Azure/batch-shipyard/docs/10-batch-shipyard-configuration.md

 crafting your configuration files.

 Each property is marked with required or optional.
 Properties marked with experimental should be considered as features for testing only.
+Properties are hierarchical in nature.
+If the parent is an optional property but a child is marked required, then the child property need only be specified if the parent is specified.

 Example config templates can be found in [this directory](../config\_templates) of the repository.
 Note that templates contain every possible property and